 A couple of meters from the shop away was an organic ice cream shop that sold massive scoops – a little treat to end a memorable day.

-From the wharf, it’s a leisurely 30-minute walk that takes you along the waterfront towards the centre of Nuku’alofa.
-As part of the tour, Deep Blue Diving organises a shuttle service that drops you off at your accommodation.
+From the wharf, it’s a leisurely 30-minute walk that takes you along the waterfront toward the centre of Nuku’alofa.
+As part of the tour, Deep Blue Diving organizes a shuttle service that drops you off at your accommodation.

 Some of the operators have their own underwater photographer who takes pictures of the whales and the trip.
 After the tour, you can purchase the photography package for around 25 A$ (25 US$ or 23€).
 It was so worth it!

-Tour Operators for a Swim with Humpack Whales in Tonga
+Tour Operators for a Swim with Humpback Whales in Tonga

 Before booking a trip it’s important to know a few things.
 There are about 7 operators on Nuku’alofa and 3 operators on ‘Eua vs 22 on Vava’u.

-Less operators consequently means less boats, and more time in the water as you won’t fight for a ‘spot’.
+Fewer operators consequently mean fewer boats, and more time in the water as you won’t fight for a ‘spot’.

 Nuku’alofa, Tongatapu

-Deep Blue Diving – the operator I chose to go with and was absolutely happy with!
+Deep Blue Diving – the operator I chose to go with and was incredibly happy with!

 Vava’u

-Humpback Swims – specialises in five or eight-day whale swimming tours that include accommodation, guide, breakfast and much more
+Humpback Swims – specializes in five or eight-day whale swimming tours that include accommodation, guide, breakfast and much more

 Swimming With Whales – you can combine a whale swim with a stay in their guest house and decide between four, five and seven-night holiday packages.